Double-bracket quantum algorithms for diagonalization: Appendix

 Section~\ref{app:quantumalgorithm} discusses details of the elementary circuit components of the proposed quantum algorithm of the double-bracket flow.
-Firstly, the subsection~\ref{discretizedGWW} proves that the discretized GWW flow defined in Eqs.~\eqref{eq:wkp} and \eqref{eq:hk} converges to the continuous GWW flow.
-This is a precursor to understanding the quantum algorithm whose steps have additional deviations besides those stemming from discretization.
-It shows that the recursive character of the discretized GWW flow results in an exponential sensitivity on the length of the flow which is different from discretizations of evolutions with an independently prescribed generator where the error bound has a polynomial dependence on the total duration.
-Unless this characteristic is an artifact of the proof technique, a quantum device cannot approximate the continuous GWW flow in polynomial runtime and subsection~\ref{monotonicity2} discusses a perturbation formula for the monotonicity property~\eqref{eq:wegnerrate} together with an analysis of higher-order terms in the Taylor expansion.
+Firstly, the subsection~\ref{discretizedGWW} proves that the discretized GWW flow defined in Eqs.~\eqref{eq:hk} and~\eqref{eq:wkp} converges to the continuous GWW flow.
+This is a precursor to understanding the quantum algorithm for the GWW flow whose steps have additional deviations besides those stemming from discretization.
+We find that the recursive character of the discretized GWW flow results in an exponential sensitivity on the length of the flow which is different from discretizations of evolutions with an independently prescribed generator where the error bound has a polynomial dependence on the total duration.
+Unless this characteristic is an artifact of the proof technique, a quantum device cannot approximate the continuous GWW flow in polynomial runtime.
 Next, subsection~\ref{Errortermsapp} proves error bounds on the elemental components of the proposed quantum algorithm in relation to the discretization of the GWW flow.
 Subsection~\ref{appconvergence} provides a proof of the proposition~\ref{proplimitGWW} stated in the main text regarding the limit of the quantum algorithm to the continuous GWW flow.

 Section~\ref{app:sparsity} resorts to large deviation bounds to prove that a random selection of phase flips leads to accurate pinching wherein the success probability depends on the number of phase flips versus the sparsity of the Hamiltonian.